tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 Side Note: Transformations are nessaccary to have different settings for different build configurations. (e.g. Release, Debug, Staging)

 Let's start by adding a configuration file to our Class Library project.
 Right Click on Project > Add > New Item > Application Configuration File.
-Name it foo.config.
+Let's name it foo.config.

 Unload the project by clicking "Unload Project" from project's context menu.
-Right click on unloaded project and click "Edit .csproj file".
+Then right click on unloaded project and click "Edit .csproj file".

-Add/Modify this section before (`<Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" />`)
+Add or Modify the below section just before (`<Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" />`) This will link each configuration's config file to the root foo.config.
+As a result the files will be displayed as children to the root configuration file in the Solution explorer of Visual Studio, and will inherit settings from root configuration file.

 ```xml
 <ItemGroup>